-With the changing circumstances, progressive demand for urban facilities and services are adways on the increase, and it is very difficult on the part of the Govt, to cover such manifold demands, mainly because of resource constraints at local and national level, in either case.
-Thus a need for priority selection for effective as well as appropriate project has become an urban issue encountered.
-And Dinajpur zila shahar is not an exception.
+With the changing circumstances, progressive demand for urban facilities and services are always on the increase, and it is very difficult on the part of the Govt, to cover such manifold demands, mainly because of resource constraints at local and national level, in either case.
+Thus a need for priority selection for effective as well as appropriate project has become an urban issue encountered, And Dinajpur zila shahar is not an exception.

 Slum areas in Dinajpur zila Shahar, like others, are growing fast.
 These are the areas of poor people where basic services like water, sanitation, primary health care and the like are almost absent.
-And thus, the pourashava selected slum areas at Goalkathi and Ghashipara for improvement.
-But the attempt had to be postponed for the time being as no immediate response in this regard was forth-coming from the land owners.
+And thus, the paurashava selected slum areas at Goalkathi and Ghashipara for improvement, but the attempt had in this regard was forth-coming from the land owners.
 The second choice for improvement of slums at Dakhin Balubari and sweepers colony got the priority.
 They have started such programmes with group savings in five groups at Ghasipara and are expected to start income generation activities shortly.
 Production centre for construction of latrine components have been established.
 Physical facilities like lighting, dustbins, drains and foot-paths were taken up in June, 1987 in the organised slums.